Aims and scope

 Biochemistry and Biotechnology Research is a peer reviewed open access journal, which publishes innovative work from all areas related to Biotechnology and Biochemistry.
 It covers from molecular biology and the chemistry of biological process to aquatic and earth environmental aspects, as well as computational applications, policy and ethical issues directly related to Biotechnology.
 Molecular biology, genetic engineering, microbial biotechnology, plant biotechnology, animal biotechnology, marine biotechnology, environmental biotechnology, biological processes, industrial applications, bioinformatics, biochemistry of the living cell, bioenergetics, inorganic biochemistry, innovation in biotechnology and bio-ethics, biotechnology in the developed and developing world, management and economics of biotechnology, political and social issues and others are some of the main subjects considered.

-Biochemistry and Biotechnology Research is published monthly by Net Journals.
+Biochemistry and Biotechnology Research is published quarterly by Net Journals.

 All articles published by Biochemistry and Biotechnology Research are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.